MassimilianoPozzi/python_julia_structural_behavioral_economics/README.md

 	- Estimation Method: Maximum Likelihood, SEAM/EM-Algorithm
 	- Source of Heterogeneity: Random Utility, Finite Mixture
 - DellaVigna, Stefano, John A. List, Ulrike Malmendier, and Gautam Rao, 2017, "Voting To Tell Others", *Review of Economic Studies*, 84(1): 143&ndash;181
-	- Estimation Method: Simulated Minimum Distance
+	- Estimation Method: Simulated Method of Moments
 	- Source of Heterogeneity: Random Parameters
 - DellaVigna, Stefano and Devin Pope, 2018, "What Motivates Effort?
 Evidence and Expert Forecasts", *Review of Economic Studies*, 85(2): 1029&ndash;1069
-	- Estimation Method: Minimum Distance (+ Boostrapped SEs), Non-Linear-Least-Squares
+	- Estimation Method: Generalized Method of Moments (+ Boostrapped SEs), Non-Linear-Least-Squares
 	- Source of Heterogeneity: No Noise in Minimum Distance, Random Parameters in NLLS

 We chose these papers to replicate because (a) they were recently published in general interest journals and, as such, they constitute the state-of-the-art in structural behavioral economics, (b) the replication files are available on the journal's website, and (c) they allow us to explore a wide array of different estimation methods and sources of heterogeneity (the two building blocks of a structural model, as discussed in Sections 4.1 and 4.2 of DellaVigna 2018 and detailed in the list above).